Watch Katie Rowlett's report

 Since the pandemic, there has been a 211 per cent increase in poaching and hare coursing in the Cotswolds alone.

 I joined one of the teams on Saturday night.
 Here's what happened...

 PC Sarah Robinson leads a team of 17 officers who have been patrolling the rural roads in the South Cotswolds.

 The area is a magnet for hare coursing and other kinds of poaching.

-PC Robinson took ITV's crew to a remote airfield near Tetbury.
+PC Robinson took us to a remote airfield near Tetbury.
 It's made up of arable land where the farmer is regularly targeted.

 PC Robinson said: "This is a hotspot.
 It's probably one of the places we've had the most calls for this last year for hare coursing.